 The greatest tragedy of pain is that it often steals you away from yourself.
 I use a combination of psychoanalysis, personality type assessments, and positive psychology techniques to help people focus on finding simple solutions to complicated problems.
 When the focus is on simplicity, it decreases the confusion, self-doubt, and insecurity associated with making decisions.
 When people begin to feel confidence in decision-making abilities, they feel back in control of their own lives.
 That's a good feeling!

-Mary is a Licensed Mental Health Counselor and Psychotherapist and has worked in the field of psychology for over 15 years, with 7 years in the private practice setting.
-She obtained a Bachelor’s in psychology and a Master’s in Mental Health from Palm Beach Atlantic University.
+Mary is a licensed mental health counselor and psychotherapist and has worked in the field of psychology for over 15 years, with seven years in the private practice setting.
+She obtained a Bachelor’s in psychology from Bluefield University and a Master’s in Mental Health from Palm Beach Atlantic University.

-Mary has a Bachelor of Science in Psychology from Bluefield College and a Master of Science in Psychology from Palm Beach Atlantic University.
-She has completed EMDR trained levels I and II, and is a member of the International Positive Psychology Association.
+Mary has a Bachelor of Science in psychology from Bluefield College and a Master of Science in psychology from Palm Beach Atlantic University.
+She has completed post-licensure training in CBT and EMDR therapy techniques, as well as the Gottman Method relationship therapy techniques, and she is a member of the International Positive Psychology Association.